apostrophecms/apostrophe-documentation/tutorials/intermediate/forms.md

 Apostrophe provides tools that can help, and we'll look at doing it that way.
 But first: of course you can also do your own thing.
 Apostrophe sites are still node and Express apps, and you still have HTML5, JavaScript, lodash and jQuery at your disposal on the browser side.
 Wing it if you want to, especially in "project level" code that's not part of a reusable Apostrophe module.

 Just one thing you'll need to know before you wing it: "plain old form submissions" not executed by jQuery aren't going to work, not right out of the box.
-That's because Apostrophe adds [CSRF (Cross Site Request Forgery)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet) protection, as standard middleware.
+That's because Apostrophe adds [Cross Site Request Forgery (CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_&#40;CSRF&#41;_Prevention_Cheat_Sheet) protection, as standard middleware.

 ### Submitting "plain old forms"